Spatio-temporal analysis of extreme winter temperatures in Ireland: Acknowledgments

-Healy’s work was supported by SFI grant 18/CRT/6049.
+Healy’s work was supported by SFI grant 18/CRT/6049, with some of the work undertaken while in Department of Environmental Sciences, Informatics and Statistics, University of Venice, Ca’ Foscari, Venice, Italia.
 This study was also carried out within the RISE project and received funding from the European Union Next-GenerationEU - National Recovery and Resilience Plan (NRRP) – MISSION 4 COMPONENT 2, INVESTIMENT 1.1 Fondo per il Programma Nazionale di Ricerca e Progetti di Rilevante Interesse Nazionale (PRIN) – CUP N.H53D23002010006.
-This publication reflects only the authors’ views and opinions, neither the European Union nor the European Commission can be considered responsible for them.
-Andrew Parnell’s work was supported by: the UCD-Met Éireann Research Professorship Programme (28-UCDNWPAI); a Research Ireland Research Centre award 12/RC/2289\_P2; the Research Ireland Centre for Research Training 18CRT/6049; and Research Ireland Co-Centre Climate+ in Climate Biodiversity and Water award 22/CC/11103.
+Andrew Parnell’s work was supported by: the UCD-Met Éireann Research Professorship Programme 28-UCDNWPAI; a Research Ireland Research Centre award 12/RC/2289\_P2; the Research Ireland Centre for Research Training 18CRT/6049; Research Ireland Co-Centre Climate+ in Climate Biodiversity and Water award 22/CC/11103; and research grant number 25/I4I-TC/13542.
+We thank the editor and referees for their thoughtful comments and suggestions, which greatly helped improve the presentation of this work.
 We thank Simon Noone (Maynooth University) for help with data.
 For access to climate data, we acknowledge the World Climate Research Programme’s Working Groups on Regional Climate and on Coupled Modelling, and the European Network for Earth System Modelling.
-For the purpose of Open Access, the authors have applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.